mtgatracker/mtgatracker/README.md

 `docs` - code for mtga-tracker.com (called docs for github pages)

-### Contributing

-All changes by non core-contributors must go through a code-review process.
-For non-contributors, this is accomplished by forking, making changes in the fork, and submitting PR's.
-The rules for becoming a contributor are as follows:

-For more info, see [contributors](https://github.com/shawkinsl/mtga-tracker/tree/master/contributors)

 ### Signing code

 Currently MTGATracker ~~is self-signed.~~ (Edit: since this doesn't do anything, we won't bother until